Airmen set up Federal Medical Station in Los Angeles

 |0

-This work, Airmen set up Federal Medical Station in Los Angeles, by Crystal Housman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airmen set up Federal Medical Station in Los Angeles, by SGT Zak Lara, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT